EricSokolowski/pick-your-own-adventure/README.md

 <h4> Next Steps: </h4>

-In the future I wan't to add a lot more to the story of the game and really flesh out the world, I also want to incorperate more intricate background images
+In the future I want to add a lot more to the story of the game and really flesh out the world, I also want to incorperate more intricate background images